ankitjain28may/FbPostUsingPython/README.md

 Run `python fb.py` or `python3 fb.py` to post status from terminal or cmd.

-Note:- Use Mozilla Firefox V40.0+ to make this script work for you.

 ## Some Useful Installation Tips ( Ubuntu )